-Given their stature and rigorous admission standards, grandes écoles are traditionally the training ground of the political, administrative, corporate, and military elite.
-The professional training structure of the programme creates elite engineers and technologists, integrating a multidisciplinary and human component into its pedagogy.
-While students from the grandes écoles like ESIGELEC have the option to pursue higher academic learning, it is rarely the case as the exceptional training at these schools allows graduates to enter desirable avenues of private and public employment immediately.
+Grandes écoles are highly selective, and admission to them is based on very competitive written and oral exams.
+Given their high stature and rigorous admission standards, they are traditionally the training ground for the political, administrative, corporate, and military elite in France.
+Integrating a multidisciplinary and human component into its pedagogy, the professional training structure of the programmes creates elite engineers and technology experts.
+While students from the Grandes Ecoles like ESIGELEC have the option to pursue higher academic learning, the exceptional training allows graduates to enter desirable avenues of private and public employment immediately.